 Unfortunately, that’s as far back as our digital pictures go.
 I’m sure I have some of my first two Mother’s Days in one of my many Creative Memories photo albums.
-In fact, I think I found out I was pregnant with Caroline on Mother’s Day weekend of 2002.
-I recall a picture of David and me that day… I’ll have to see if I can find it and scan it.
+In fact, I think I found out I was pregnant with C on Mother’s Day weekend of 2002.
+I recall a picture of D and me that day… I’ll have to see if I can find it and scan it.

 Anyway!
 That’s it for me.
 I’m off to get ready for church.
 Have a very blessed and relaxing Sunday!!!